yangautumn/fusion-ukf/README.md

 and you want to make an educated guess about what the system is going to do next.

 **In this case, we have two 'noisy' sensors:**
-- A lidar sensor that measures our position in cartesian-coordinates `(x, y)`
+- A lidar sensor that measures a tracked object's position in cartesian-coordinates `(x, y)`
-- A radar sensor that measures our position and velocity in polar coordinates `(rho, phi, drho)`
+- A radar sensor that measures a tracked object's position and relative velocity (the velocity within line of sight) in polar coordinates `(rho, phi, drho)`

 **We want to predict a tracked object's position, how fast it's going in what direction, and how fast it is turning (yaw rate) at any point in time.**